Make your views heard!

 What’s been your experience of Student Representation at BPP University?

-As part of this year's Annual Students’ Submission, the Students’ Associationare doing a "Review Of Academic Representation" (The BPP Student R.O.A.R.)
+Throughout this academic year the Students’ Association are doing a "Review Of Academic Representation" (The BPP Student R.O.A.R.)

-We will be asking for your feedback later in the summer, so if you want to get involved, follow our Twitter page, @BPPStudents.
-We will let you know when we want to hear you roar.
+We will be asking for your feedback at different points in the year, so if you want to get involved follow our Twitter page, @BPPStudents.
+We will let you know when we want to hear your roar.